ferhatpy/libphysics/README.md

 # libphysics

-A physics library for performing symbolic and numerical calculations.
+A physics formulary library written in Python for performing symbolic and numerical calculations.

 ## Setting up coding environment